leapfrogonline/ansible-merge-vars/README.md

 see
 [the Ansible docs](https://docs.ansible.com/ansible/dev_guide/developing_plugins.html#distributing-plugins).

 Ansible action plugins are usually paired with modules (which run on the hosts being provisioned), and Ansible will automatically run an action plugin when you call of a module of the same name in a task.
-Since we want to be able to call this action plugin by its name (`merge_vars`) in our tasks, we need an empty file called `merge_vars` in the place where ansible checks for custom modules; by default, a `library` directory adjacent to the running playbook.
+Since we want to be able to call this action plugin by its name (`merge_vars`) in our tasks, we need an empty file called `merge_vars` in the place where ansible checks for custom modules; by default, this is a `library` directory adjacent to the running playbook.

 So, from the root of your Ansible playbook repository: